-The clinical programs of the Division of Nephrology encompass early and advanced chronic kidney disease, acute renal failure, dialysis and transplantation.
-Nephrology is in the top-50 US New and World Report ranking for 2015..
+The clinical programs of the Division of Nephrology encompass early and advanced chronic kidney disease, acute renal failure, dialysis, and transplantation.
 As one of the largest Nephrology programs in the country, the Division has more than tripled in faculty size over the last 20 years.
 We work closely with the Department of Surgery for kidney transplants and offer the latest therapies to reduce the side effects of anti-rejection drugs.

-The clinical program ensures the care of patients both in outpatient centers as well as within the hospital.
-The outpatient dialysis program provides clinical care at two different large outpatient units for more than 200 patients.
-See Independent Dialysis Foundation for more information and clinic locations.
+Our clinical nephrology program ensures the care of patients both in outpatient centers as well as within the hospital.
+The outpatient dialysis program provides clinical care at four different large outpatient units for more than 300 patients.
+We also have a home hemodialysis and peritoneal dialysis program.

-There is an active critical care Nephrology Consultation Service which directs acute intermittent dialysis and continuous techniques in multiple intensive care units of the main University of Maryland Medical Center (UMMC), Baltimore Veterans Affairs Medical Center, and R. Adams Cowley Shock Trauma Hospital.
+There is an active critical care Nephrology Consultation Service, which directs acute intermittent dialysis and continuous techniques in multiple intensive care units of the main University of Maryland Medical Center (UMMC) and the Midtown Campus, Baltimore Veterans Affairs Medical Center, and R Adams Cowley Shock Trauma Hospital.

-The transplantation program provides care on two main inpatient services: transplant surgery, and transplant medicine.
-In addition, the transplant program staffs an innovative onsite transitional care unit which helps transition the care of patients from the inpatient service to outpatient care.
-The robust outpatient transplantation clinics run 5 days a week and staffs 6-7,000 annual outpatient visits.
+Our transplantation program provides care on two main inpatient services: transplant surgery and transplant medicine.
+In addition, the transplant program staffs an innovative onsite transitional care unit, which helps transition the care of patients from our inpatient service to outpatient care.
+The robust outpatient transplantation clinics run five days a week, and staff 6,000 to 7,000 annual outpatient visits.